Tom Brady shares shocking update on his NFL retirement status

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-Tom Brady recently participated in the Fanatics Flag Football Classic last week that involved several current and former NFL players, and even completed a touchdown pass to free agent receiver Stefon Diggs.
+Tom Brady recently participated in the Fanatics Flag Football Classic last week, which involved several current and former NFL players.
+Brady even completed a touchdown pass to free agent receiver Stefon Diggs, who last played for the Patriots in 2025.

 “I loved being out there playing in the flag game,” Brady said last week, according to ESPN.
 “I loved not getting hit.
 I’ve got a lot of really fun things I’m involved in.
 It’s never going to get old throwing passes to incredible athletes on the football field.
 But if anything, that game reconfirmed to me that I’m very happy in my retirement.”